ncatlab/nlab-content/pages/6/4/1/4/4146/content.md

 This definition refers to Kan extensions of diagrams with values in any category $M$ (whenever such Kan extensions exist).
 If a square is exact only relative to diagrams defined in a *particular* category $M$, we may call it **$M$-exact**.

 This is a "functional" definition, which generalizes correctly to other contexts (see below).
 However, in the case of ordinary categories and Kan extensions, there is a precise combinatorial characterization of which squares are exact.
-Analogous, but different, combinatorial characterizations exist in other contexts.
 Thus, when using exactness to compute with Kan extensions in practice, we can use the combinatorial characterization to verify that a square is exact, then apply the definition above to compute one Kan extension in terms of another.

+## Generalizations

+The definition given above generalizes directly to squares inhabited by a 2-cell in any [[2-category]], and any suitable notion of "(pointwise) Kan extension" which may exist along morphisms in that 2-category.
+This includes:

+* Internal [[pointwise Kan extension]]s in any [[2-category]] with finite [[2-limits]].
+* Enriched pointwise Kan extensions in a 2-category $V Cat$ of [[enriched categories]].
+Note that this notion of "pointwiseness" is not the "internal" one in $V Cat$.
+* Pointwise Kan extensions can also be defined in any [[Yoneda structure]], and more or less equivalently in any [[2-category equipped with proarrows]].
+This specializes both to the classical case, to internal pointwise extensions in a 2-category, and to the enriched case.
+* In the world of [[(infinity,1)-categories]] we have a notion of [[homotopy exact square]], which can also be defined and characterized in the easier context of [[derivators]].
+In fact, one can argue that derivators are basically designed as a context for the study of homotopy exact squares.

+The combinatorial characterization of exact squares has a corresponding version for any of these generalizations, although in different cases it will be more or less explicit.

 ## Examples